Building managers guide

 VCU employees, faculty and students can request or participate in a variety of parking and transportation services, including obtaining a parking permit, taking advantage of alternative transportation opportunities, or repairing or learning about bicycle topics with RamBikes.

 Building managers may be responsible for helping oversee their department or school’s fleet management program.
 The program offers customers opportunities to have their vehicle maintained and repaired through the Office of Fleet Management Services, offers 24-hour roadside assistance, appointment scheduling and towing.
 Vehicles can also be purchased and leased through the fleet management program with approval from the Vice President of Administration.
 Departments and schools that use this service are charged with their index code.

 Visit the Parking and Transportation website for more information about these services.

 Building managers, as well as VCU employees and faculty, can submit a planning or design request on behalf of their department or school via eBuilder.
 Once a request is submitted, a Planning and Design representative will contact the requesting individual to discuss next steps.

 Building managers, as well as VCU faculty and employees, can also request permanent signage via the FSS.
-Requests are overseen by the signage manager—reporting to Financial Services, Contract Administration—who can assist with creating consistent, cohesive and informative signage for the Monroe Park Campus and the MCV Campus to enhance the unity of the university from the surrounding community.
+Requests are overseen by the signage manager who can assist with creating consistent, cohesive and informative signage for the Monroe Park Campus and the MCV Campus to enhance the unity of the university from the surrounding community.
 Signage requests will be billed to the requesting department or school.
-Once signage has been created, the Sign Shop or Contract Administration oversees signage installation and repairs.
 The cost of these services will be billed to the requesting department or school.
 For more information about signage, visit the Signage Standards web page.